adamgreenough/ava/docs/creating-plugins.md

 ## Plugin Assets

-To include CSS or JS from your plugin:
+Include CSS or JS from your plugin:

 ```php
 'boot' => function($app) {